 Important general information

-Students interested in the pre-physician assistant advising track must obtain a bachelor’s degree and complete the necessary prerequisites in order to apply for a master’s-level physician assistant program.
-If interested in the field of physician assistant, students should consult with a pre-professional health adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.
+Students interested in the pre-physician assistant career advising track must obtain a bachelor’s degree and complete the necessary prerequisites in order to apply for a master’s-level physician assistant program.
+If interested in the field of physician assistant, students should consult with a pre-professional health career adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.

-Prerequisites for a physician assistant program
+Prerequisites for a physician assistant master’s program

-Those intending to pursue a master’s-level physician assistant program must complete a bachelor’s degree before entering.
+Students intending to pursue a master’s-level physician assistant program must complete a bachelor’s degree before entering.
 It is recommended that applicants select a challenging course load of science and math courses each semester to ensure adequate preparation for the academic rigor of the physician assistant program.

 Statistics, introduction to psychology and one upper-level psychology (abnormal or developmental are preferred) are non-science prerequisites for the physician assistant program.

 Due to the variance in requirements for each program, it is highly recommended that students meet with a pre-professional health career adviser and academic adviser early to develop a degree plan.

 & BIOZ 303